My vet says they also offer Individual Cremation, what is the difference?

 Can I leave my pet with my veterinarian for your staff to transport after euthanasia?

 Yes.
 But, call us immediately if not before the euthanasia takes place so that transportation can take place.
-Your vet will typically only offer cremation through an association which takes several days to complete, you must specify that you wish to use Pet Cremation Services of MN, 952-925-1234.
+You must specify that you wish to use Pet Cremation Services of MN, 952-925-1234.

 How soon is my pet cremated after death?